-Item No. 7.9 Implementation of Differential Rates Property Address Various (if applicable) Landowner/Applicant Various (if applicable) File Ref/ROC RAT & Vac/ FEECHAG/3 Previous Council Reports 18 June 2019 (if applicable) 23 July 2019 20 August 2019 3 September 2019 10 September 2019 Directorate Corporate Services Authority/Discretion □ ☑ ☐ Advocacy When the Council advocates on its own behalf or on behalf of its community to another level of ☑ Executive government/body/agency.
-The substantial direction setting and oversight role of the Executive Council. e.g. adopting plans and reports, accepting tenders, directing operations, setting and amending budgets. ☐ Legislative Includes adopting local laws, town planning schemes and policies. ☐ Review When the Council operates as a review authority on decisions made by Officers for appeal purposes. ☐ Quasi-Judicial When the Council determines an application/matter that directly affects a person's right and interests.
+Item No. 12.9 Implementation of Differential Rates Property Address Various (if applicable) Landowner/Applicant Various (if applicable) File Ref/ROC RAT & Vac/ FEECHAG/3 Previous Council Reports 18 June, 23 July, 20 August, 3 September and (if applicable) 10 September 2019 Directorate Corporate Services Authority/Discretion □ ☑ ☐ Advocacy When the Council advocates on its own behalf or on behalf of its community to another level of government/body/agency. ☑ Executive The substantial direction setting and oversight role of the Council. e.g. adopting plans and reports, accepting tenders, directing operations, setting and amending budgets. ☐ Legislative Includes adopting local laws, town planning schemes and policies. ☐ Review When the Council operates as a review authority on decisions made by Officers for appeal purposes. ☐ Quasi-Judicial When the Council determines an application/matter that directly affects a person's right and interests.
 The judicial character arises from the obligation to abide by the principles of natural justice.
 Examples of Quasi-Judicial authority include town planning applications, building licences, applications for other permits/licences (eg under Health Act, Dog Act or Local Laws) and other decisions that may be appealable to the State Administrative Tribunal.
-Attachment No. 7 Proposed Differential Rates 2021/2022 - Statement of Objects and reasons for the proposed differential rates
+Attachment No. 9 Proposed Differential Rates 2021/2022 - Statement of Objects and reasons for the proposed differential rates